kyleerhabor/kyleerhabor/README.md

 # Heya!

-I am Kyle Erhabor, a 17-year-old software developer.
-I'm known as Lite and LiteLT online.
+I'm Kyle Erhabor, a 17-year-old software developer.
+I go under the pseudonyms Lite and LiteLT online.
 I'm a high school student pursuing a software engineering career.

-I develop mobile apps, command-line apps, bots, backend systems, and more.
-I've developed numerous projects, most of which are private, archived, or deleted.
-I occasionally contribute to open-source software.
+I develop mobile applications, front & backend systems, command-line applications, bots, and more.
+I've worked on numerous projects, more of which are private, archived, or deleted.
+I predominantly work with systems programming languages (e.g. Rust & Swift) and occasionally contribute to open-source software.

 If you'd like to contact me, feel free to send me an email.